 Then again, several dance studios provide ballroom dance programs or camps that run for certain intervals of time and don’t cost much.

-One of my favorite dance studios in the DMV area is called Crown dance studio, and you should swing by if you are ever around there.
+One of my favorite dance studios in the DMV area is Crown dance studio, and you should swing by if you are ever around there.

 2. Online Lessons